dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_clamp.rst

 ==========

 Data Type
    This determines the data type of the result attribute.
    This also changes the Min and Max inputs to match the data type.

 Operation
    This determines how the data is clamped.

    :Min Max: Constrain value between min and max.

-   :Range: Constrain value between min and max, swapping arguments when min > max.
+   :Range: Constrain value between min and max, swapping inputs when min is greater than max.

 Output
 ======